-They don’t only manufacture cold air intakes, but air filters, particle separators and more.
-Components are further made for a wide variety of manufactures and models.
-To further ensure quality, all their products are tested to their competitors making use of the ISO 5011 standard.
+They don’t only manufacture cold air intakes but air filters, particle separators, and more.
+Components are further made for a wide variety of manufacturers and models.
+To further ensure quality, all their products are tested by their competitors making use of the ISO 5011 standard.

-S&B’s air intake is one of the highest rated cold air intakes available.
-Their claims regularly get supported by customer reviews, majority of which are incredibly impressed with the product.
+S&B’s air intake is one of the highest-rated cold air intakes available.
+Their claims regularly get supported by customer reviews, the majority of which are incredibly impressed with the product.
 The 75-5039 cold air intake makes use of two main systems to maximize the air inflow.

-S&B don’t only test their parts for improved air inflow, it still has to work as an effective air filter.
+S&B doesn’t only test its parts for improved air inflow, it still has to work as an effective air filter.
 As such they put their parts through stringent tests supported by their well-funded lab.

-S&B put your experience above everything.
+S&B puts your experience above everything.
 High quality is an obsession of theirs, and this leads them to design their kits with a properly mapped air sensor.